eddow/vue-ripper/README.md

 - `template`: Template name, defaults to `default`
 - `scope`: If given, the template will be a scoped slot.
 - `ripper`: The `VueComponent` to rip appart.

+If the ripper doesn't give the slot, the `ripped`'s slot will be used instead.

 ## Support development
 I contribute for free with drive, passion and time.